HackerOS-Linux-System/.github/profile/README.md

 The Atomic edition is the immutable edition of HackerOS.
 The system uses atomic package transactions where each operation creates a new generation (gen-N) stored in a content-addressed store.
 Changes can activate immediately (user mode) or after reboot (system mode), with rollback support via GRUB.
 An integrity guardian ensures the package store remains read-only and cryptographically verified.

 # How often is HackerOS released ?
-HackerOS follows a monthly release cycle.
-The Xfce, GNOME, and Hydra editions are released at versions x.0 and x.5.
-The LTS edition is available only at x.0 versions, while the Gaming edition comes out at x.3 and x.7.
-The Atomic edition is released at x.1 and x.9.
+HackerOS follows a two-month release cycle.
+The Xfce, GNOME, Blue, and Hydra editions are released as x.0 and x.5 versions.
+The LTS edition is available exclusively with x.0 releases, while the Gaming edition is released with x.3 and x.7 versions.
+The Atomic edition is released with x.1 and x.9 versions.

 ## HackerOS CLI Tools: